 A lawn with a robust root system is like a well-prepared athlete — ready to perform when conditions demand it, bouncing back quickly from stress.

-When your lawn can breathe and its roots are strong, the grass itself starts to look better.
-You’ll notice it becoming thicker, which is great because thick grass is the best defense against weeds.
-Plus, healthier grass just has a richer, more vibrant green color.
+When your lawn can breathe and its roots are strong, the grass itself starts to look better — thicker, with a richer, more vibrant green color.
 It’s amazing what a difference a clean start makes.

 | Timeframe | Expected Outcome |